LIS

 9VAC25-780-120.
 Drought response and contingency plans.

-A program that includes community water systems and self-supplied users who withdraw more than an average of 300,000 gallons per month of surface water and ground water shall contain drought response and contingency plans in accordance with the following requirements:
+A. Each local government with the regional planning area that contains within its geographic jurisdiction community water systems and self-supplied users who withdraw more than an average of 300,000 gallons in any month of surface water and groundwater shall develop a drought response and contingency plan that contains the following:

-1. Drought response and contingency plans shall be structured to address the unique characteristics of the water source that is being utilized and the nature of the beneficial use of water.
+1. Drought response and contingency plans shall address the unique characteristics of the water source that is being utilized and the nature of the beneficial use of water.
+Direct stream intakes shall consider the lowest flow of record and reservoirs shall consider available usable storage to the extent practicable.

 2. Drought response and contingency plans shall contain, at a minimum, the following three graduated stages of responses to the onset of drought conditions:

-b.
-Drought warning stage responses are generally responses that are required when the onset of a significant drought event is imminent.
+c.
+Drought warning stage responses are responses that are required when the onset of a significant drought event is imminent.
 Voluntary water conservation activities shall be identified with the goal of reducing water use by 5-10%.

-c.
-Drought emergency stage responses are generally responses that are required during the height of a significant drought event.
+d.
+Drought emergency stage responses are responses that are required during the height of a significant drought event.
 Mandatory water conservation activities shall be identified with the goal of reducing water use by 10-15%.

 3. Drought response and contingency plans shall include references to local ordinances, if adopted, and procedures for the implementation and enforcement of drought response and contingency plans.